What sets ICEA’s certifications apart from other certifications in the childbirth education or the doula field?

 No, you will need to enroll through the traditional pathway and take an ICEA Certifying Workshop.
 To enroll in an ICEA Certification Program through the experienced pathway you must have held an equivalent certification from an ICEA approved program within the last two years, under which you were actively teaching/practicing for a minimum of two years.
 This is to ensure ICEA Certified Professionals have received a high standard of education , and to maintain the international respect currently granted to ICEA Certified Professionals.

 What can I do if there is not an ICEA Certification Workshop in my area?

-If you are considering the childbirth educator or birth doula certifications, there are online workshop options that will be available starting October or November 2018.
+Online Childbirth Educator and Birth Doula Workshops are now available!
+You can learn more about the online ICEA Certifying Childbirth Educator Workshop and the online ICEA Certifying Birth Doula Workshop under the Education tab on our website.
+You are also welcome to take these workshops for CEUs.
 If you are considering the postpartum doula certification, or do not wish to take an online workshop for the childbirth educator or birth doula certifications, then you may reach out to an ICEA Approved Trainer to see if they may consider bringing a workshop to your local area.

 Where and when are the exams given?

 ICEA exams are taken online at a public facility of your choice with a confirmed proctor.
 You also choose the day and time of your exam that best fits your schedule.

 What are the requirements for a proctor?